Mantykora/Popular-Movies-part-1/README.md

 # Popular-Movies-part-1
 A project from Udacity Android Developer Nanodegree.
 It gets movies from http://www.themoviedb.org .
-You have to put your own key themoviedb API to run the project!
+You have to put your own key from themoviedb API to run the project!